 Number of Blocks in Border: 45

-So go gather up your supplies and meet me back here next Thursday for some fun sewing!
+So go gather up your supplies and follow the links below for some fun sewing!

 Additional Notes About This Quilt